 Ultimately, you’ll find the judgment resolving the case.
 Divorces could be granted, denied or even dismissed.
 For the oldest cases, the judgment may be all that still exists, but it may have great information in it.
 Look for the judgments either in a separate book of judgments or judgment orders, or in the minutes of the court itself.

 Case files, loose papers, court docket case lists, court minute books and final judgments are kept with other court records.
 Before heading to the courthouse or sending a records request, check the court’s website or call and ask where case files for that court and year are archived.
 You may learn that older records are sent to the state archives.
-You might even be able to access the court’s records on microfilm: Go to <www.familysearch.org/catalog-search> and run a place search for the county with the keyword divorce.
-You can rent FamilySearch microfilm through a local FamilySearch Center (see <www.familysearch.org/locations>).
+You might even be able to access the court’s records on microfilm: Go to the FamilySearch Catalog search and run a place search for the county with the keyword divorce.
 Also try searching the state archives’ online card catalog (if available).
 State archives microfilm might be available through interlibrary loan, or check the archives’ website for instructions on requesting records.

-If you’re really lucky, your ancestors’ county court records will be digitized at FamilySearch.org.
-Go to <www.family search.org/search/collection/list> and filter by United States, then the state.
+If you’re really lucky, your ancestors’ county court records will be digitized at FamilySearch.
+Go to FamilySearch’s list of collections and filter by United States, then the state.
 Study the database list in the center of the screen for court records from your ancestors’ county.
 Chances are the records aren’t yet indexed and searchable, in which case you’ll need to browse for the records you need.

 Telltale online indexes